hantsy/spring-webmvc-jwt-sample/README.md

 Check the [step-by-step GUIDE](./GUIDE.md) to get the detailed explanation of the example codes.

-> The original codes were written in Spring Boot 2.0, there are some difference from the latest Spring Boot 2.4.
+> The original codes were written in Spring Boot 2.0, there are some slightly difference in the main/master branch due to the changes brought in the latest Spring Boot 2.4.

 ## Prerequisites